austinv11/ERC-Pipeline/README.md

 ## Calculating ERCs on the command line
-Assuming the sequences are in a directory called `ALIGNMENT_DIRECTORY` and the time-scaled phylogeny is a file called `PHYLOGENY.nwk` and you wish to run calculations in a directory called `OUTPUT_DIRECTORY`.
+Assuming the sequences are in a directory called `SEQUENCE_DIRECTORY` and the time-scaled phylogeny is a file called `PHYLOGENY.nwk` and you wish to run calculations in a directory called `OUTPUT_DIRECTORY`.

-`python3 cli.py --timetree PHYLOGENY.nwk --alignments ALIGNMENT_DIRECTORY --wd OUTPUT_DIRECTORY`
+`python3 cli.py --timetree PHYLOGENY.nwk --sequences SEQUENCE_DIRECTORY --wd OUTPUT_DIRECTORY`

 * Note that if you are using the default mammalian phylogeny, you can omit the `--timetree PHYLOGENY.nwk` argument.
   Additionally, you would be able to use the 20MY or 30MY ERC calculations described in Varela et al 2021 using either